Early-18th-century Whig plots: Two-party conflict

 At the turn of the 18th century, the Whig influence in Parliament was rising.
 The Whigs and Tories’ major disagreements were in regards to who should run the country.
 The conservative, Tory, party supported the influence of the monarchy of the inner-goings of government, while the Whigs insisted that Parliament take on a greater role.
 By giving Parliament more power, the Whigs believed that the general population of the country would be able to control more of what actions the government takes.
-The Whigs also disagreed with the Tories of the influence of the church on government.
+The Whigs also disagreed with the Tories on the influence of the church on government.
 During the turn of the 18th century, the church had a close tie with the monarchy, and thus had influence on decisions made by the government.
 This era was at the dawn of The Enlightenment, a time of political and social reformation.
 The Whigs supported many of the ideas about basic rights of the public.
-During the turn of the century, the church had a close tie with the monarchy, and thus had influence on decisions made by the government.
 These growing issues were debated on frequently in Parliament, tensions rose, and political battles were then taken to the public eye.